1. State of the Restructuring Market

 In safeguard proceedings, the sale of the business as a whole is not possible (in contrast to judicial reorganisation proceedings).
 However, the court may authorise the sale of certain assets, either on a piecemeal basis or as a going concern if such assets form an autonomous branch, provided that the debtor can continue to run its business as a going concern without affecting its ability to present a safeguard plan.
 It can also be a term of a restructuring plan that disposals are executed on a pre-agreed basis and that certain creditors voting on the plan can acquire those assets.
 The plan needs to be approved by the requisite majorities and the price needs to be legitimate and at a fair value to avoid claims of unfair prejudice and material irregularity.

 In conciliation proceedings, securities over the company's assets may be released only as part of the undertakings provided for in the conciliation agreement.

 In safeguard proceedings, securities over the company's assets or claims may be released during the observation period, subject to the authorisation of the supervisory judge.

 Regarding the new money privilege under conciliation proceedings, see 3.3 New Money.

-The 2021 Ordinance has officially introduced a new safeguard/reorganisation new money privilege (inspired by US debtor-in-possession financing and resulting from the COVID-19 temporary measures) that is applicable to all new cash contributions (excluding contributions made prior to the opening of the relevant proceedings and contributions made by shareholders as part of a capital increase), by any person (including shareholders of the debtor), as follows:
+The 2021 Ordinance officially introduced a new safeguard/reorganisation new money privilege (inspired by US debtor-in-possession financing and resulting from the COVID-19 temporary measures), which is applicable to all new cash contributions (excluding contributions made prior to the opening of the relevant proceedings and contributions made by shareholders as part of a capital increase) by any person, including shareholders of the debtor, as follows: